Rök runestone: Interpretation

-Apart from Theodoric, Gunnr and the Norse god Thor, the people and mythological creatures mentioned are unknown to us.
+Apart from Theodoric, Gunnr and the Norse god Thor, the people and mythological creatures mentioned are unknown.
 Some interpretations have been suggested:

 The two war-booties are likely to be two precious weapons, such as a sword and a shield or a helmet.
 Several stories like these exist in old Germanic poems.

 The Hreidgoths mentioned are a poetic name for the Ostrogoths, appearing in other sources.
 To what sea the name Hreiðsea Eastern Sea, referred is unknown.

 The part about Theodoric (who died in 526 A.D.) probably concerns the statue of him sitting on his horse in Ravenna, which was moved in 801 A.D. to Aachen by Charlemagne.
 This statue was very famous and portrayed Theodoric with his shield hanging across his left shoulder, and his lance extended in his right hand.
 The Mærings is a name for Theodoric's family.
 According to the old English Deor poem from the 10th century, Theodoric ruled the "castle of the Mærings" (Ravenna) for thirty years.
 The words about Theodoric may be connected to the previous statement, so the stone is talking about the death of Theodoric: he died approximately nine generations before the stone was carved, and the church considered him a cruel and godless emperor, thus some may have said that he died for his guilt.

 Gunnr whose "horse sees fodder on the battlefield" is presumably a Valkyrie (previously known from Norse mythology), and her "horse" is a wolf.
 This kind of poetic license is known as kenning in the old Norse poetry tradition.